Most Great Barrier Reef coral studied this year was bleached - NewsBreak

 The latest bleaching is an unwelcome reminder of the differences in climate change policy among Australian politicians.

-The conservative government seeking reelection on May 21 has less ambitious emission reduction targets than the center-left opposition is promising.
+The conservative government seeking re-election on May 21 has less ambitious emission reduction targets than the centre-left opposition is promising.

 Prime Minister Scott Morrison’s Liberal Party aims to reduce Australia’s emissions by 26% to 28% below 2005 levels by 2030.

-The opposition Labor Party has promised to reduce emissions by 43% by the end of the decade.
+The opposition Labour Party has promised to reduce emissions by 43% by the end of the decade.

-Morrison was widely criticized at the U.N. climate conference last November for failing to set a more ambitious target.
+Mr Morrison was widely criticised at the UN climate conference last November for failing to set a more ambitious target.

-The environmental group Greenpeace Australia Pacific said in a statement the extent of the latest bleaching was “another damning indictment of the Morrison government which has failed to protect the reef and exacerbated the problem through its support of fossil fuels.”
+The environmental group Greenpeace Australia Pacific said in a statement the extent of the latest bleaching is “another damning indictment of the Morrison government, which has failed to protect the reef and exacerbated the problem through its support of fossil fuels”.

-This story corrects that the World Heritage Committee’s annual meeting has been postponed and will not be held next month.

 Comments / 0